compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 If an additional vertex is created near the point of resource extraction, connected to it by links with a sufficiently high throughput, then there is a possibility that the flow of resource from such an additional source will be able to compensate for the deficit caused by excessively intensive extraction.

 This is a fairly obvious statement.
-Therefore, the actual task is to determine how ìwideî such a connection between the vertices should be.
+Therefore, the actual task is to determine how ‚Äúwide‚Äù such a connection between the vertices should be.

 As modeling shows, the introduction of an additional vertex (K18) (Fig. 3) with a connection that ensures a very fast flow of resource (0.7 instead of 0.1) can really improve the situation (Fig. 4).

 ![Fig. 3](pics/xPic3.png)

 _Fig.
-3 ó Modified system with an additional vertex (K18)_
+3 ‚Äî Modified system with an additional vertex (K18)_

 ![Fig. 4](pics/xPic4.png)

 _Fig.
-4 ó Result of modeling the life cycle of a modified system with one additional vertex_
+4 ‚Äî Result of modeling the life cycle of a modified system with one additional vertex_

 During the modeling process, no resource deficit is observed; its volume stabilizes over time at around +0.78.